flant/shell-operator/HOOKS.md

   ```

 - `executeHookOnEvent` — the list of events which led to a hook's execution.
 By default, all events are used to execute a hook: "Added", "Modified" and "Deleted".
 Docs: [Using API](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#watchevent-v1-meta).
 Empty array can be used to prevent hook execution, it is useful when binding is used only to define a snapshot.

+- `executeHookOnSynchronization` — if `false`, Shell-operator skips the hook execution with Synchronization binding context.
+See [binding context](#binding-context).

 - `nameSelector` — selector of objects by their name.
 If this selector is not set, then all objects of a specified Kind are monitored.